hashicorp-forge/terraform-provider-enos/docs/resources/vault_start.md

 ### Optional

 - `config_dir` (String) The path where Vault configuration will reside
+- `config_mode` (String) The preferred method of configuring vault.
+Valid options are 'file' or 'env'
 - `environment` (Map of String) An optional map of key/value pairs for additional environment variables to set when running the vault service.
 - `license` (String, Sensitive) The Vault Enterprise license
 - `manage_service` (Boolean) Whether or not Enos will be responsible for creating and managing the systemd unit for Vault